Use this checklist as a guide as you review your college financing offer or award letter.

 Step 1 – Apply for Admissions at EOU

 - Students are required to be officially admitted to Eastern Oregon University.
-Please refer to the Admissions Office at www.eou.edu/admit .
+Please refer to the Admissions Office at eou.edu/admit .

-Step 2 – Complete a FAFSA (Free Application for Financial Student Aid)
+Step 2 – Complete a FAFSA (Free Application for Federal Student Aid)

-- In order to receive an award package, students are required to complete the Free Application for Federal Student Aid (FAFSA) from the U.S. Department of Education at www.fafsa.ed.gov
+- In order to receive a financial aid package, students are required to complete the Free Application for Federal Student Aid (FAFSA) from the U.S. Department of Education at fafsa.gov.

-- If there are any discrepancies with your FAFSA (selected for verification, C Code, rejected record), the financial aid office will notify you either by e-mail or correspondence.
-You will need to submit the necessary documents to the financial aid office.
+- If there are any discrepancies with your FAFSA (i.e. selected for verification, C Code or rejected record), the Financial Aid Office will notify you either by email or correspondence.
+You will need to submit the necessary documents to the Financial Aid Office.

 Step 3 – Financial Aid Award Letter

-- Based on the information from your FAFSA, the financial aid office will be able to provide a financial aid award package.
-All new freshmen will be mailed an award letter.
-If you are a transfer student, or a returning student, an electronic notification will be sent via your EOU e-mail address and a postcard will also be mailed.
+- Based on the information from your FAFSA, the Financial Aid Office will provide you with a financial aid package.
+All new freshmen will be mailed a college financing offer (award letter).
+If you are a transfer or returning student, an electronic notification will be sent via your EOU email address instead and a postcard will be mailed.

 Step 4 – Review and Accept/Decline your awards

-- A student can view and accept/decline their awards on Webster (on-line student access).
-If you’re not familiar with Webster, refer to Webster Basics at www.eou.edu/fao/websterbasics/
+- A student can view and accept/decline their awards on Mountie Hub (on-line student access).
+If you’re not familiar with Mountie Hub, refer to Mountie Hub Basics at eou.edu/fao/webstart/

 Step 5 – Complete Entrance Counseling

-- If you are a first time borrower for a Stafford loan at EOU, and AFTER YOU HAVE ACCEPTED YOUR LOANS ON WEBSTER, you must complete entrance loan counseling.
-If this requirement is not satisfied, it will delay your loan funds.
-This can be completed at www.studentloans.gov
+- If you are a first time borrower for a Federal Direct Loan, AFTER YOU HAVE ACCEPTED YOUR LOANS ON MOUNTIE HUB, you must complete loan entrance counseling.
+If this requirement is not satisfied, it will delay disbursement of your loan funds.
+Entrance counseling must be completed in one sitting at studentloans.gov.
+Most students finish entrance counseling in about 30 minutes.

 Step 6 – Complete the Master Promissory Note

 - The electronic MPN process must be completed in an entire session.
 If you exit the website without completing the MPN, you will need to start over.
-The session should take about 30 minutes online.
+The session should take less than 30 minutes.

-- The MPN can be completed at www.studentloans.gov
+- The MPN must be completed online at studentloans.gov

 - A Direct PLUS Loan (Parent Loan for Undergraduate Student) is a loan taken out by a parent on behalf of their college-bound child.
-This loan does require a credit check through the Department of Education.
-If a parent is interested in taking this loan, they must complete a Parent Loan Acceptance Form.
+This loan requires a credit check through the Department of Education on studentloans.gov.
+If a parent is interested in taking this loan, follow these steps: